AjaxMultiCommentary/ajmc-elixir/README.md

-# New Alexandria Foundation Text Server
+# Ajax Multi-Commentary

 ## Development

-For now, enable S3 uploads by proxyin the MinIO server with `fly proxy 9000`.
+For now, enable S3 uploads by proxying the MinIO server with `fly proxy 9000`.

 ## What are we doing?